 Foods high in fat, oil or sugar may have a negative effect on your skin and cause pimples.

-So try to avoid greasy foods (burgers, French fries, fried chicken pizza, hot dogs, fast food, etc.) and high-sugar things such as candy and soda.
+So, try to avoid greasy foods (burgers, french fries, fried chicken pizza, hot dogs, fast food, etc.) and high-sugar foods such as candy and soda.

-You see, when you consume foods or beverages that are high in fat or sugar, the body tries to burn off the sugar you just ate by metabolizing it.
-By doing this, your liver stops burning lipids (fat) and starts to get rid of them by making its way up to the sebaceous glands and secretes the fat in liquid form: Sebum (a/k/a oil).
+You see, when you consume foods or beverages that are high in fat or sugar, your body tries to burn off the sugar you just ate by metabolizing it.
+By doing this, your liver stops burning lipids (fat) and starts to get rid of them by eliminating them through the sebaceous glands.
+The fat is secreted in liquid form, known as sebum (oil).
 When your blood sugar gets too high, the body then releases androgens into the bloodstream, which also causes the skin to become oily.
-Hence, breakouts and/or acne.
+Hence the reason for breakouts and acne.

-Then using a good, hypo-allergenic daily cream with SPF 30 or higher will help hydrate your skin and keep it protected during the day from ultraviolet rays.
-This helps combat premature aging and sun burn (which can lead to skin cancer).
+Using a good, hypoallergenic daily cream with SPF 30 or higher will help hydrate your skin and keep it protected during the day from ultraviolet rays.
+This helps combat premature aging and sunburn (which can lead to skin cancer).

 Gentlemen: When using sunscreens, lotions, aftershave, and shaving creams, look at products that are for ‘sensitive’ skin and are free of harsh chemicals that may cause breakouts or oily skin.
 Also use lotions that are oil-free.

 Clay masks can be good to tighten skin and help alleviate oil, but like anything else, should be used in moderation.
 You don’t want to over-dry your skin.
 In addition, if you notice you have oily skin in certain areas, such as the forehead or nose, then apply the clay mask to those areas alone and not your entire face.